rongmon/rbcodes/README.md

 The stat folder contains several statistical codes:

        1) rb_wilsonscore.py :  Wilsonscore confidence intervals.
-       2) rb_boot.py .      :  Bootstram function
+       2) rb_boot.py        :  Bootstram function

 The utils folder contains several utility modules:

-      1) rb_utility.py .  :  Several utility functions
+      1) rb_utility.py     :  Several utility functions
+      2) rb_x1d_id.py      : This function will read all HST/COS x1d fits files in a folder and print out the header info for raw spectra.
+It will print filename, exposure type, and object type entries from the header.
+      3) Read IRAF (echelle) spectrum in multispec format from a FITS file.
+Can read most multispec formats including linear, log, cubic spline, Chebyshev or Legendre dispersion spectra.